-On structures designated as Category 1 by KDOT, the Engineer will measure falsework inspection by the Lump Sum.
+On structures designated as Category 1 by KDOT, the Engineer will measure falsework inspection by the Lump Sum when the report is received stating the falsework is in substantial compliance.
 Falsework inspection on Category 2 structures is subsidiary to other items of the contract.
 If KDOT designated the structure as Category 2, and the Contractor's operations (use of non-typical supports) cause the falsework to become Category 1, the Engineer will not measure the falsework inspection for separate payment.

-Payment for "Falsework Inspection" on structures designated by KDOT as Category 1 will be made on the paid invoice amount +5%, not to exceed the "Lump Sum" amount set in the contract and is full compensation for the specified work.
+Sheet 4 of 4 Payment for "Falsework Inspection" on structures designated by KDOT as Category 1 is full compensation for the specified work.